Statistical-Consulting/PCaPrognostics/README.md

         'path' : RESULTS_DIR, # path to save the results to, ideally `results` within the model folder 'fname_cv' : 'test' # filename for results (both model and nested resampling results) }`
-   2. For analysis, make sure that a `results/model` (containing final models) and a `results/results (containing .csv-files from nested resampling) folder exists within model folder
+2. Analysis of results via the `<model_name>_analysis.py`-files: Make sure that a `results/model` (containing final models) and a `results/results (containing .csv-files from nested resampling) folder exists within model folder
 3. Implemented models:
-      - GBoost `models/cat_boost`: Modelling can be done locally
+  - GBoost `models/cat_boost`: Modelling runs locally
-      - DeepSurv `models/deep_surv`: Modelling can only be done in provided Google Colab Notebooks (due to computational reasons)
+  - DeepSurv `models/deep_surv`: Modelling runs only runs in provided Google Colab Notebooks (due to computational reasons)
+  - CoxPN `models/cox_pas_net`:
+    1. Run `create_pathways.R` to create pathway mask
-      - CoxPN `models/cox_pas_net`: Modelling can be either done locally (not recommended) or again in provided Google Colab Notebooks
+    2. Modelling runs locally (not recommended) or again in provided Google Colab Notebooks

-2. Models implemnted in R:
+##### Models implemnted in R:
+1. Modelling Process in the `<model_name>_modelling.R`-files
+   - To load the wanted data set, set: use_aenc = TRUE # if latent space from AE is to be used use_inter = FALSE # if gene data in general is to be used use_exprs = FALSE # if intersection data is to be used --> if FALSE & use_inter then imputed/common genes are used use_pData = FALSE # if clinical data is used vars_pData = c("AGE", "TISSUE", "GLEASON_SCORE", 'PRE_OPERATIVE_PSA')
+2. Analysis of results via the `<model_name>_analysis.R`-files: Make sure that a `results/model` (containing final models) and a `results/results (containing .csv-files from nested resampling) folder exists within model folder
+3. Implemented models:
-   - CoxPH `models/pen_cox`:
+   - CoxPH `models/pen_cox`: Modelling runs locally
-     1. For model fitting and nested resampling run `pen_cox_modelling.R`
-     2. For results analysis run `pen_cox_analysis.R`
-   - RSF `models/rsf`:
+   - RSF `models/rsf`: Modelling runs locally
-     1. For model fitting and nested resampling run `rsf_modelling.R`
-     2. For results analysis run `rsf_analysis.R`
    - PrioLasso `models/prio_lasso`:
      1. Execute the `create_blocks.py`, save the resulting block structure into the `prio_lasso/`-folder
      2. Modify the paths for `df_blockwise_data` and `df_blockwise_indcs` in `priority_lasso_modelling.r` and `priority_lasso_analysis.R`
-     3. For model fitting and nested resampling run `priority_lasso_modelling.R`
-     4. For results analysis run `priority_lasso_analysis.R`
+     3. Modelling runs locally

 To use them:
 1. Define the datasets to be used as input.